zyy7259/blog/md/db/basic.md

 ## Asynchronous API

 - You "request" that a database operation happens.
-- You get notified by a DOM event when the operation finishes, and the type of event you get lets you know if the operation successed or failed.
+- You get notified by a DOM event when the operation finishes, and the type of event lets you know if the operation successed or failed.

 ## IndexedDB Requests